nmwsharp/polyscope-docs/cpp/source/basics/program_options.md

     If true, errors in polyscope throw execptions.
 If false, a `polyscope::error` is shown in the UI, but processing attempts to continue.
 Default: `false`.

+??? func "`#!cpp int options::ssaaFactor`"

+    ##### SSAA anti-aliasing factor

+    Enable super-sampling anti-aliasing for a prettier rendered scene.
+SSAA renders the scene at multiple samples for each pixel, then averages them to resolve final pixel values.

+    Cost scales quadratically with the value of this parameter, so it will quickly become expensive.
+Reasonable values are in the range `1` to `4`.
+Using `2` is generally sufficient for anti-aliasing.

+    Default: `1` (no anti-aliasing)

 ??? func "`#!cpp int options::maxFPS`"